tradecoder/html/README.md

 Here the div will be blue color.
 You also can make it `black, white, orange, tomato, silver, gray` and so on. <br/>
 Now let's add some more value to the `sytle` attribute to make more sense, `<div style="background-color:blue; width:500px; height:300px;">     </div>`<br/>
 This `div` will be a blue color div, its width will be 500px and height will be 300px.
-We can make different size of div in this way by changing its value as our own.
+We can make different size of div in this way by changing its value as our own.  <br/>

+<div style="background-color:blue; width:500px; height:300px;">     </div>